 For purposes of confirming your identity, you must choose an ethnicity and race, and supply other physical information.

-This section is long, and covers every possible way that you could be "inadmissible" to the United States (meaning that, despite meeting the basic visa requirements, you aren't eligible for U.S. entry at all, due to past crimes, immigration violations, serious health or financial trouble, and so on.
+This section is long, and covers every possible way that an immigrant could be "inadmissible" to the United States (meaning that, despite meeting the basic visa requirements, you aren't eligible for U.S. entry at all, due to past crimes, immigration violations, serious health (mental or physical) or financial trouble, and so on.

-For Questions 14 to 60 in Part 8, your answers are hopefully "no." (Question 24 is an exception; it's meant for J-1 visa holders who are seeking a way around the usual requirement that they spend two years outside the U.S. before returning.
-If your answer to 24a is yes, then unless you can answer "yes" to the following two questions, you will be found inadmissible.)
+Question 19 is an unusual case; it's meant for J-1 visa holders who are seeking a way around the usual requirement that they spend two years outside the U.S. before returning.
+If your answer is yes, then unless you can answer "yes" to the following two questions (20 and 21), you will be found inadmissible.
+(Learn more about J-1 waivers.)

-With regard to Public Charge, Question 61 asks about whether you are "subject" to the "public charge" ground of inadmissibility.
-Most family and employment-based visa applicants are, and will need to check "yes"; in other words, they will, by law, need to show the U.S. government that they aren't likely to need financial assistance from the government in order to live above the poverty line.
-But some applicants are exempt, such as those who have received asylum or are applying for VAWA or special immigrant juvenile status.
-(You'll find the exemptions at 8 C.F.R. § 212.23(a).)
+Question 56 asks whether you are "exempt" from the "public charge" ground of inadmissibility.
+Most family and employment-based visa applicants will not fall into any of these categories and will therefore need to check the final box; in other words, they will, by law, need to show the U.S. government that they aren't likely to need financial assistance from the government in order to live above the poverty line.

-If you checked "yes," you'll need to answer a number of other questions about your financial situation and prospects.
+If you checked that last box, you'll need to answer several more questions (57 - 66) about your household size, educational background, financial situation, and overall prospects for supporting yourself.
 Past receipt of certain public benefits could be used as an indication that you are likely to become a public charge.
 While receiving public assistance isn't illegal, it could be viewed as a sign that your income, assets, access to health insurance, and so on won't save you from relying on need-based government help.
 If there's any doubt about your financial resources, consult with an attorney before submitting this application.

-The form then returns to various other grounds of inadmissibility for which your answer will in most cases hopefully be "no."
+Form I-485 then (in Questions 67 through 86) returns to various other grounds of inadmissibility for which your answer will in most cases hopefully be "no."

-If the true answer to any of the questions regarding whether you are inadmissible is "yes," do not lie (which is not only unethical, but could, if discovered, destroy any hope you have of immigrating to the U.S.).
+If the true answer to any of the questions regarding whether you are inadmissible is "yes," do not lie (which is not only unethical, but could, if discovered, destroy any hope you have of immigrating to the United States).
 Instead, see a lawyer for a full analysis of the situation.

 Part 10: Applicant's Statement, Contact Information, Declaration, Certification, and Signature